gekkowrld/codetrybe__git-and-github/docs/how-to-configure-git.md

 ```bash
 git config --global default.branch gekkowrld
 ```

+>> This will set the default branch to be `gekkowrld`.
+You can set your favourite name.
+Have fun naming the branch name.

 Remember that this is only available from git version 2.28 that was introduced in July 2020.
 You can run `git --version` to see your version.